Orchestrator#

 This output showcases that we have established a connection with multiple Orchestrators.

-Next, take the tensors retrieved from the standard deployment databases and store them in the colocated database using Client.put_tensor(name, data).
+Next, take the tensors retrieved from the standalone deployment Orchestrators and store them in the colocated Orchestrator using Client.put_tensor(name, data).

 1# Place retrieved tensors in colocated database